poncee5/bike-purchase-excel-project/README.md

 # 🚴 Bike Purchase Analysis (Excel)

+## 📝 Description
+Excel-based data analysis project exploring customer purchasing behavior using a bike sales dataset.
+Includes data cleaning, PivotTable analysis, and an interactive dashboard to visualize key trends and insights.

+---

 ## 📊 Overview
 This project analyzes a bike sales dataset to understand customer purchasing behavior and identify key factors influencing bike purchases.
 The analysis was conducted using Microsoft Excel and presented through an interactive dashboard.